storms421/storms421/README.md

+### Introduction
-### Hi Hi!
+  Hi Hi!
 I am Noah Storms!
 Currently, I am pursing my bachelor's degree in Computer Science with an emphasis on Innovation.
 Adaptability, collaboration, communication, and self-motivation are just a few of my strengthens and skills that I continue to build on every chance I get.
 Below is just a bit more about me and what I have done and continuing to do!

-Contact Information:
+### Contact Information:
 - Email: thestorms2002@gmail.com
 - Phone: (239)222-0528

-Education:
+### Education:
   - Graduated at Discovery Canyon Campus with a High School Diploma
       - GPA: 4.0 (weighted); 3.423 (unweighted)
       - Years: 2016 - 2020